deadzg/checkout_payment_gateway/README.md

 - IDs generated for payment is of type `UUID`
 - APIs are secured using the API Keys.
 Valid apikeys: `apiKey1`,`apiKey2`
 - API Documentation is generated in Open API Specification format.
 Please see the `Running the solution to access the Open API Specification`
+- RESTful API Principles are followed:
+  - Resource name are based on Noun
+  - Operations on the resource  is defined via HTTP actions
+  - API is versioned to accommodate any upcoming changes
+  - Response code is as per the standards i.e.
+    - 201 for successful POST
+    - 200 for successful GET
+    - 400 for any invalid data
+    - 404 for resource not found
+    - 401 for unauthorized access
+    - 500 for any application error

 ## Pre-requisite to run the solution
 - Java11